IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Experiments

-We extracted a total of 20,692 malicious package intelligence reports through both unstructured intelligence sources and structured databases (Snyk, OSV).
-These included 8,554 PyPI packages and 12,138 NPM packages.
-Specifically, from 28,593 web pages across 21 unstructured intelligence sources, we extracted 8,348 PyPI and 11,386 NPM malicious packages intelligence.
-Figure~\ref{fig:weien} provides a detailed comparative analysis of \tool's unstructured data (excluding data from structured databases) against Snyk, OSV, and GitHub Advisory.
-The results show that for PyPI malicious package intelligence, there is no data common to all four databases, while OSV, Snyk, and \tool-unstructured share 6,107 data.
-For NPM malicious package data, 10,122 entries are common across all databases, primarily because NPM malicious intelligence is reported through GitHub Advisory, and other databases collect related intelligence based on this.
-PyPI lacks such a unified mechanism, resulting in significant data discrepancies.
-Compared to GitHub Advisory, \tool-unstructured uniquely recorded 8,346 PyPI and 1,259 NPM malicious packages intelligence.
+In this section, we compare the data completeness between \tool and open-source databases including Snyk, OSV and GitHub Advisory.
+Figure~\ref{fig:weien} provides a detailed comparative analysis result.
+The results show that for PyPI malicious package intelligence, only 9 entries are common across all four databases, while OSV, Snyk, and \tool share 7,007 data points.
+For NPM malicious package data, 11,558 entries are common across all databases, primarily because NPM malicious intelligence is reported through GitHub Advisory, and other databases collect related intelligence based on this.
+GitHub Advisory contains only 10 PyPI malicious packages, significantly fewer than other databases.
+This disparity occurs because PyPI lacks a unified reporting mechanism, and GitHub Advisory primarily focuses on formal CVE assignments rather than malicious packages.
+Many PyPI malicious packages are detected and removed before formal advisories are issued, creating substantial coverage gaps in centralized databases.